 Parsley is often used as a garnish so many people overlook this herb’s importance.
 It is a classic ingredient in basic broths.
 Gremolata, a mixture of chopped parsley, garlic and lemon zest, is used as an Italian condiment.
 It is also delightful as a green vegetable in a chopped salad.

 Oregano is a favorite seasoning for pizza, but shouldn’t be limited to this one dish.
 It is an aromatic herb that works well with roasted or grilled foods.
 Oregano’s flavor is complemented by hot red peppers and can be used with them in marinades and dressings.

 Americans are most familiar with fennel seeds, but both the foliage and bulbs are edible as well.
 The seed is frequently used to season Italian sausages.
-The fronds and bulb can be cooked into spaghetti sauce, sautéed or used in salads.
+The fronds and bulb can be added into a spaghetti seasoning mix, sautéed or used in salads.
 The flavor is sweet and said to be somewhat reminiscent of licorice.
 Additionally, chewing on the fennel seeds after a meal will aid with digestion and freshen the breath.

 Rosemary is a highly aromatic and slightly bitter herb that resembles pine needles.
 This herb must be stripped from the long stem and may remain hard to chew, so it should either be chopped finely or care should be taken when eating.

 Rosemary is especially delicious when tossed with new red potatoes, olive oil and roasted.
 It is often used to flavor focaccia dough or minced finely and added to olive oil as a dip for warm bread.